valderman/haste-compiler/README.md

 * No 64-bit math.
 Use Integer if you need large integers, use Double if you want as fast math as possible (yes, even for integer math.)

-* Same-named modules in different packages overwrite each other when compiling with --libinstall.

 * Not all GHC primops are implemented; if you encounter an unimplemented primop, I'd be happy if you'd report it together with a small test case that